-Early Retirement Insurance Defined Contributions Hired BEFORE 7/1/2010 Hired ON/AFTER 7/1/2010 Buildings and Grounds The Board of Education shall offer to provide medical insurance coverage, which consists of medical insurance premium and potential HRA contributions, and dental insurance to all retirees who have reached the age of fifty- five (55) and who have worked a minimum of fifteen (15) years for the Eau Claire Area School District, until the employee becomes eligible for Medicare.
-The amount paid by the school district for medical/dental insurance coverage shall not exceed the contractual limit in effect one year after the time of retirement.
-The Board contribution shall be applied to insurance premium first; any balance shall be applied to an HRA up to \$1,000 (single)/\$2,000 (limited family/family).
+Early Retirement Insurance Defined Contributions Hired BEFORE 7/1/2010 Hired ON/AFTER 7/1/2010 Buildings and Grounds The Board of Education shall offer to provide medical insurance coverage, which consists of medical insurance premium and potential HRA contributions, and dental insurance to all retirees who have reached the age of fifty-five (55) and who have worked a minimum of fifteen (15) years for the Eau Claire Area School District, until the employee becomes eligible for Medicare.
+The amount deposited shall be the district contribution on the date of retirement.
 In the event that an employee retires at age 62, the Board contributions for medical insurance coverage and dental insurance set at the time of retirement shall be paid until the employee qualifies for Medicare.
 Employees who have completed five years of service to the District, will receive an annual district contribution to an HRA account of \$3,000 for each of the first five years of employment at a maximum of \$15,000 (plus interest at the applicable federal rate (AFR) each June 30).
 Employees working less than full-time shall have their defined contribution prorated to correspond to their full-time equivalency.
 The amount deposited will reflect the employee's full-time equivalency on the date the contribution is made to the HRA account.
 Employees working under LTE contracts will receive a defined contribution in the year they are working as an LTE.
 If the employee is not rehired the following year under an LTE or permanent contract the defined contribution will be forfeited.
-Early Retirement Insurance Defined Contributions Classified Hired BEFORE 7/1/2012 Hired ON/AFTER 7/1/2012 Same as above.
+Classified Early Retirement Insurance Defined Contributions Classified Hired BEFORE 7/1/2012 Hired ON/AFTER 7/1/2012 Same as above.
 Same as above.
-Early Retirement Insurance Defined Contributions Hired BEFORE 7/1/2010 Hired ON/AFTER 7/1/2010 Food and Same as above.
+Early Retirement Insurance Defined Contributions Food and Hired BEFORE 7/1/2010 Hired ON/AFTER 7/1/2010 Same as above.
 Same as above.
-Nutrition In the event that an employee retires at age 62 or older, the contribution set at the time of retirement will be paid until the employee qualifies for Medicare.
-Early Retirement Insurance Defined Contributions Non-Affiliated Hired BEFORE 7/1/2008 Hired ON/AFTER 7/1/2008 Same as above.
+Nutrition Non-Affiliated Early Retirement Insurance Defined Contributions Hired BEFORE 7/1/2008 Hired ON/AFTER 7/1/2008 Same as above.
 Same as above.